plioi/plioi.github.io/_posts/2013-04-04-leaky-abstractions-rot-code.markdown

 layout: post
 ---

-Over the past month, we've seen the inception and early development of my ongoing side project, <a href="https://github.com/plioi/fixie">the Fixie test framework</a>.
+Over the past month, we've seen the inception and early development of my ongoing side project, [the Fixie test framework](https://github.com/plioi/fixie).
 As of last week, it was far enough along to run all of its own tests.
 Although I'm pleased with the progress so far, last week's success introduced an exceptionally leaky abstraction.
 Today, we'll see how I patched up the leak.

 A software abstraction, such as an interface or abstract class, "leaks" when it fails to hide implementation details.
 Leaky abstractions are annoying enough when the damage is local to a small area of a project, but **when the leak has a high risk of spreading, it can cause your code to rot.**  An abstraction's leak can spread when the calling code takes on too much knowledge of the leaked information, to the point where the calling code becomes a new source of that leaked information.